BYD Seagull vs Nissan Leaf: Ultra-Affordable EV Showdown - ThinkEV Canada comparison

 Used Leafs are on lots right now.
 Seagull depends on tariffs.

 The Leaf was discontinued after the 2024 model year, but supply is not the issue — used examples are on dealer lots and private sale platforms in every major Canadian city.
-You can test drive one this weekend, have a mechanic check the battery health, and drive it home Monday.
+You can test drive one this weekend, inspect the car properly, and drive it home Monday.
 That accessibility matters when you need a car now, not in six months.

 The used Leaf market is also mature and transparent.
 Tools like LeafSpy (a $20 OBD2 app) give you exact battery health data — state of health percentage, individual cell voltages, charge cycles.
 No other used EV has this level of community-built diagnostic tooling.
 You can walk onto a dealer lot with a $30 Bluetooth OBD2 adapter and know more about the battery than the salesperson does.
 That transparency is a genuine buying advantage.